 (F) The device has been registered in the Sealed Source and Device Registry.

 (2) In the event the applicant desires that the device be required to be tested at intervals longer than 6 months, either for proper operation of the "on-off" mechanism and indicator, if any, or for leakage of radioactive material, or for both, the applicant shall include in the application sufficient information to demonstrate that the longer interval is justified by performance characteristics of the device or similar devices and by design features that have a significant bearing on the probability or consequences of radioactive material leakage from the device or failure of the "on-off" mechanism and indicator.
-In determining the acceptable interval for the test for radioactive material leakage, the agency will consider information that includes, but is not limited to the following:
+In determining the acceptable interval for the test for radioactive material leakage, the department will consider information that includes the following:

 (A) primary containment (sealed source capsule);